darwinia-network/node-liveness-probe/README.md

 - `/healthz` checks node health status by sending a sequence of JSON RPC requests.
 An HTTP `200` or `5xx` response should be returned, signifying node is healthy or not.
 See [How it Works](#how-it-works).

 - `/healthz_block` also checks node health.
-Additionally, it checks if the latest block of node is outdated.
+Additionally, it checks if the latest and the finalized block of node are (potentially) stale.
 The threshold can be configured using the CLI option `--block-threshold-seconds`.

 - `/readiness` checks if node is still in syncing.
 This can be used with ReadinessProbe, to make sure RPC requests to a Service will only be served by nodes that have followed up.